 - Right-click the single point in the left panel of the Plot Details dialog and choose Delete.

 - In the graph window, click on the single point to select it, then press DELETE on the keyboard.

 The point itself is not deleted; only the custom style is removed, with the point reverting to the style of the containing data plot.

-Adding a special point at the beginning or end of a plot is not always easy, as for instance with a line plot of many data points.
-To help with this, Origin 2021 adds a simple, foolproof technique:
+Adding a special point at the beginning or end of a plot is not always easy, but there is a simple, foolproof technique: